Cost of living increase

 - try and only buy the amount you need so that you don’t end up wasting any extras

-- store leftovers in Tupperware for later in the week, or to put in the freezer for another time
+- store leftovers in Tupperware for later in the week, or put them in the freezer for another time

-- look online for recipes to use up leftovers.
-Try LoveFoodHateWaste
+- looking online for recipes to use up leftovers.
+Try LoveFoodHateWaste.

 - go to discount shops or wholesale shops